basecamp/bc3-api/sections/inboxes.md

 Inboxes
 =======

-All forwards in a Basecamp are children of an Inbox resource.
+All forwards in a project are children of an Inbox resource.

 Endpoints: